shreehank22/System-Indentification-for-Mobile-Robot/README.md

 ### 1. Data Collection

-Acceleration data and control inputs from a mobile robot are recorded and used as the basis for system modeling.
+Acceleration data and control inputs from a mobile robot are recorded and used as the basis for modeling the system.

 ### 2. System Identification